 For example, if a tour occurs daily from 5 pm to 7 pm for the month of August, I would select Daily, specify the start and end times as 5 pm and 7 pm, and then set the run time for August 1 through August 31.
 See image below for example.

-Your dates will only be added to your event when you click "Save Dates" in the bottom right of the card.
-Clicking Save Dates saves the configuration entered and then displays a summary of the dates added.
+Your dates will be added to your event when you click "Save Dates" in the bottom right of the card.
+To add another set of dates, simply click the Add Dates and repeat as much as needed.

 Example of a Weekly Recurring Event